 An emergency warning is issued when a sudden strong weather event is impending

 The Finnish Meteorological Institute has the option of issuing emergency warnings of dangerous weather events.
-The emergency warnings the Institute has issued two times: 27.6.2013 and 12.8.2017.
+The Institute has issued two emergency warnings: 27.6.2013 and 12.8.2017.

 By law, an emergency warning can be issued if the event poses:

 - danger to life or health;

 - the risk of significant damage to or destruction of property.